NecEthan/agent-eval-system/README.md

 ## Adding a task

 A task has two parts: a definition file and a starting codebase.
+The codebase must include everything the agent needs — source files, test files, config — exactly as it would be at the start of the task.

 ```
 tasks/